conwetlab/Repository-RI/docs/installation-guide.md

 #### CentOS/RedHat

-Similarly, the different dependencies can be installed in CentOS/RedHat.
+Similarly, the different dependencies can be installed in CentOS/RedHat, and replacing "X" by Centos version.

 <pre>
  # export INSPWD=$PWD
+ # export REPO_OS=centosX
+ # ./scripts/installTools.sh
+ # ./scripts/installJava8.sh
  # ./scripts/installTomcat8.sh
-# wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u25-b17/jdk-8u25-linux-x64.rpm"
-# sudo rpm -ivh jdk-8u25-linux-x64.rpm
-# ./scripts/installVirtuoso.sh
+ # ./scripts/installMongoDB.sh
-# ./scripts/installMongoCentos.sh
+ # ./scripts/installVirtuoso7.sh
 </pre>

-To install Virtuoso from the source code, it is possible to do it by using a generic script:
+To install Virtuoso from the source code, it is possible to do it by using a Operative System version not supported:

 <pre>
- # ./scripts/preVirtuosoCentos.sh
+ # export REPO_OS=""
- # ./scripts/installVirtuoso.sh
+ # ./scripts/installVirtuoso7.sh
 </pre>

 ---